OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Troubleshooting.

 If something goes wrong (which it usually does), mismatches between the provisioning profile and code signing header are the most likely suspect.
 In that case it is helpful to read the [official documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html "Maintaining Provisioning Profiles") and gaining a deeper understanding of the code signing process.
-I also found Apple's [entitlement troubleshooting page](https://developer.apple.com/library/content/technotes/tn2415/_index.html "Entitlements Troubleshooting ") to be a useful resource.
+Also Apple's [entitlement troubleshooting page](https://developer.apple.com/library/content/technotes/tn2415/_index.html "Entitlements Troubleshooting ") is a useful resource.

+#### Objection

-##### Network Monitoring/Sniffing
+#### Network Monitoring/Sniffing

 Dynamic analysis by using an interception proxy can be straight forward if standard libraries in iOS are used and all communication is done via HTTP.
 But what if XMPP or other protocols are used that are not recognized by your interception proxy?
 What if mobile application development platforms like Xamarin are used, where the produced apps do not use the local proxy settings of your iOS device?
 In this case we need to monitor and analyze the network traffic first in order to decide what to do next.